-4 Regulatory adjustments for the year ended 31 March 2018 have been presented on a draft basis.
-Regulatory performance is reported to Ofgem on 31 July and final reported figures may differ from the reconciliation as detailed
+[&]quot;Regulatory adjustments for the year ended 31 March 2018 have been presented on a draft basis.
+Regulatory performance is reported to Ofgem on 31 July and final reported figures may differ

 Adjustments in calculating regulatory financial performance (continued)

 The enduring value adjustment has been calculated by considering the cumulative expenditure variance by regulatory category and uses approved Company business plans to assess the extent to which these timing differences will unwind.
 The enduring value adjustment requires a high level of management judgement.
 Methodologies for calculating enduring value are evolving as we work with Ofgem and other network operators to develop a standardised approach.